Marketing

 AI-assisted drafting of marketing content with human review

-Use AI to create first drafts of marketing assets (copy, outlines, ad variants, email sequences, social captions and posts), then perform a human review pass to verify accuracy, strip AI-sounding language, inject specific detail and POV, and ensure brand voice — before anything is approved or published.
+Use AI to create first drafts of marketing assets and client-facing deliverables—including landing pages, blog posts, web copy, ads, email sequences, social captions, briefs, and rough strategy docs—then require human review and approval to verify accuracy, strip AI-sounding language, inject specific detail and point of view, and refine clarity before anything is approved, shared, or published.

 Why the human is still essential here

 Only the human can supply credible firsthand detail, judgment, and authentic voice.
-Final editing, brand compliance, and approval remain with the marketer — nothing goes live without review.
+Final editing, strategic review, brand compliance, and approval remain with the marketer—nothing goes live or goes to a client without human sign-off.

 How people use this